 If our industry had its own Loch Ness monster, we could call it CECL, and we’d be waiting with bated breath for official sightings.
-Until then we’re moving forward with credit unions and vendors who are trying to figure out a strategy for responding to the FASB Current Expected Credit Loss (CECL) standard, currently scheduled to be implemented in 2021, with a pending proposal to delay implementation for small non-publicly traded institutions until 2023.
+Until then we’re moving forward with credit unions and vendors who are figuring out a strategy for responding to the FASB Current Expected Credit Loss (CECL) standard, currently scheduled to be implemented in 2023.

 This recipe is about the work we’ve done far and the approach our CUSO will be taking.